Page 1: Biography

 Boxer, blacksmith, actor

-This biography, written by N. A. C. McMillan, was first published in the Dictionary of New Zealand Biography in 1993, and updated in May, 2013.
+This biography, written by N. A. C. McMillan, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in May, 2013.

 Robert Fitzsimmons, known as Bob Fitzsimmons, and in boxing circles as 'Ruby Robert' and 'the Freckled Wonder', was born at Helston, Cornwall, England, on 26 May 1863.
 He was the youngest of 12 children of James Fitzsimmons, a policeman, and his wife, Jane Strongman, who with their five youngest children arrived in New Zealand on the Adamant in 1873 and settled in Timaru.